FransUrbo/drive-by-wire/README.md

 the power to much (or to fast?) that either the DC-DC converter I have or the Pico can't handle it and resets.

-This was a [recording of the screen](https://www.dropbox.com/scl/fi/bi3qf4g1nu1k6bnatyuem/Screen-Recording-2024-05-03-at-20.10.48.mov?rlkey=vi5vw7pl20p2h9n0wq28tuy4a&st=hylgbs2c&dl=0) while it was running.
+This was a [recording of the screen](https://www.idrive.com/idrive/sh/sh/c9u3n6z4o6) while it was running.
 It's a day old, and I've done some modifications to the code since them, but this demostrates it fairly well.

-And this is what it [looked like in action](https://www.dropbox.com/scl/fi/nsdj958atposke2wdfzk9/2024-05-03-20.12.23.mov?rlkey=e7vu1sx3g0xffbefloeaspzul&st=kw81bt22&dl=0).
+And this is what it [looked like in action](https://www.idrive.com/idrive/sh/sh?k=g1d9y9q2f1).
-They where to big for GitHub, so had to put them on my Dropbox account.
+They where to big for GitHub, so had to put them on my iDrive account.
 This was before I got the actuator, so it's only triggering the LEDs (which won't be in the final design).

-I have since got the actuator, but haven't made a video on controlling it, because I can't get it to be stable enough.
-Still working on that..
+With [all the hardware](https://www.idrive.com/idrive/sh/sh?k=o9h3k2p6u2) (except the CAN bus), this is what it looks like, and [another view of it](https://www.idrive.com/idrive/sh/sh?k=e0v4p5h5u5).

 ### Relays